intermine/intermine-report-widgets/README.md

   3. One *CSS* file specifically for the widget.
   4. Any extra *config* dynamically populated for the widget to consume.
 This could be the mine the Widget is to take data from or extra flags that specialize an otherwise generic Widget.
   5. Optional number of requirements (CSS, JS), loaded from the [CDN](https://github.com/intermine/CDN).
-5. All of the previous are configured by the user.
+5. All of the previous are configured by the user and the service validates that all widgets are executable.
 6. *Data* requests are done from within the widget to speed up their initial loading.
 7. Files are served as UTF-8.
 8. Provide nice URL for fetching the widgets so it is easier to debug them in Network view, `/widget/24517/publications-displayer`.